jdickey/rerake/README.md

 1. RuboCop results (number of files inspected and number of offences found);
 1. Flay total score;
 1. Flog result &mdash; total score, method average, and method high score (with name of method);
-1. Reek total number of warnings;
+1. Reek total number of warnings.
-1. Cane total number of violations.

 If a tool's reporting cannot be found in the `rake` output parsed by Rerake, the corresponding report line will be silently omitted.

+Very early versions of this tool included support for [Cane](https://github.com/square/cane).
+I've removed it as its capabilities are (apparently) made redundant by other tools, and because testing (of version 2.6.2) yielded numerous apparent false negatives.
+It is no longer a dependency of this Gem or application.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile to use the API:

 ```ruby
 gem 'rerake'